Mutual legal assistance and extradition

 The agreement introduces modern cooperation tools including:

 - the exchange of bank information.
 Police authorities and prosecutors will now be able to receive promptly the necessary information.
-It will not be possible to refuse this assistance on the grounds of bank secrecy.
+It will not be possible to refuse such assistance on the grounds of bank secrecy.